Church of St Augustine of Canterbury, Wiesbaden: Restoration and after

-On 24 January 2014, the Convocation of Episcopal Churches in Europe announced it would end services in the church and "return" the building to its owner, the Bishop of London.
+On 24 January 2014, the Convocation of Episcopal Churches in Europe announced it would end services in the church and return the building to its owner, the Bishop of London.
 In March 2014, the Bishop-in-Charge of the Convocation, Pierre Whalon, appointed the Rev. Christopher Easthill (a dual citizen of the United Kingdom and Germany) as priest-in-charge (now rector).
-Shortly thereafter the bishop agreed to suspend the decision to vacate the building until the congregation and its vestry were able to make further study of their various options for the future, before finally withdrawing the decision completely.
-In 2015 the church began a 5-year €500,000 capital campaign to renovate the building and improve its facilities.
+Shortly thereafter the bishop agreed to suspend the decision to vacate the building until the congregation and its vestry were able to make further study of their various options for the future.